Professor Emeritus wins top Media Award

 The prize for the top maritime media person of the year has been awarded to Brian Lavery, Curator Emeritus at the National Maritime Museum.
-He received the Desmond Wettern Media Award, an engraved ships decanter and a cheque for £1,000, from Countess Mountbatten of Burma, President of the Maritime Foundation, at a dinner held on board the MV Silver Sturgeon on 8th November which was attended by distinguished figures from the media and maritime world including the Commander-in-Chief Fleet, Admiral Sir Mark Stanhope and Commodore Rajan Vir, President of the Indian Maritime Foundation.
+He received the Desmond Wettern Media Award, an engraved ships decanter and a cheque for £1,000, from Countess Mountbatten of Burma, President of the Maritime Foundation, at a dinner on board the MV Silver Sturgeon on 8th November which was attended by distinguished figures from the media and maritime world including the Commander-in-Chief Fleet, Admiral Sir Mark Stanhope and Commodore Rajan Vir, President of the Indian Maritime Foundation.

 The Desmond Wettern Media Award

 The Desmond Wettern Media Award was made to Mr Lavery as an author, broadcaster and adviser on major feature films, which have contributed to our understanding of the social structure of Britain’s maritime power and all maritime aspects of British national life.

 Receiving the Award Brian Lavery said: “It is a great honour to be able to join such company who are dedicated to ensuring that Britain’s maritime industries are not forgotten.
 We are as much dependent on the sea for our way of life today as we ever were.”

 The Mountbatten Maritime Literary Prize was awarded to Andrew Welch for his superbly researched book “The Royal Navy in the Cod Wars” which explains the key interaction between the Royal Navy and all aspects of the UK’s maritime community which are too often forgotten.
 No events have illustrated these key connections more clearly than the conflict with Iceland.